invoiceninja/invoiceninja.github.io/source/docs/invoices.md

 What happens when a invoice is deleted?

-If the invoice has a balance remaining, in order to balance the ledger, we perform a <b>Cancellation</b> on the invoice first and then perform the deletion.
+If the invoice has a balance remaining, in order to balance the ledger, we perform a **Cancellation** on the invoice first and then perform the deletion.

 * Invoice status set to deleted
-* The invoice number is appended with <b>_deleted</b> in order to allow reuse of invoice numbers.
+* The invoice number is appended with **_deleted** in order to allow reuse of invoice numbers.

 <x-warning>
 Important!
 If a invoice has a remaining balance or has had payments applied to it, the invoice is cancelled and then deleted.